tuongphantrue/interest-rate-emailer/README.md

 outdated" badge, specifically so this one doesn't get mistaken for a current number.

-## Vietnam commercial banks (Vietcombank, Techcombank)
+## Vietnam commercial banks (10 banks)

-Because the national-average deposit rate above isn't the number most people actually want, the email also has a second section with each bank's own advertised **12-month VND savings rate** (the tenor Vietnamese financial press typically uses when comparing banks).
+Because the national-average deposit rate above isn't the number most people actually want, the email also has a second section with each bank's own advertised **12-month VND savings rate** (the tenor Vietnamese financial press typically uses when comparing banks), for:

-This is a meaningfully heavier feature than everything else in this repo:
+Vietcombank, Techcombank, BIDV, VietinBank, MB Bank, ACB, VPBank, Sacombank, HDBank, and TPBank.

-- **A headless browser is required.** Both banks' rate pages return genuinely empty table cells in their raw HTML — the actual numbers are populated by client-side JavaScript after the page loads.
-This was confirmed by fetching both pages directly: the raw HTML literally has no digits in it.
-Every other fetcher in this file uses a plain `requests.get()`; these two use [Playwright](https://playwright.dev) to render the page in a real headless Chromium instance first.
+**All ten are read from one source: [24hmoney.vn](https://24hmoney.vn)'s per-bank rate page**, not each bank's own site.
+This wasn't the first approach tried — Vietcombank's own rate page turned out to be populated by client-side JavaScript (empty in the raw HTML), and Techcombank's equivalent page is an interactive calculator with no static table at all, both of which needed increasingly heavy workarounds (a headless browser, then PDF-parsing) that were fragile and slow.
+24hmoney.vn's page is plain server-rendered HTML — the numbers are present in the raw HTTP response, confirmed directly — with the *same* table format for every bank, so one simple `requests.get()` (no browser, no PDF library) now covers all ten.

-- **This adds real cost and time.** Every run now installs Playwright's Chromium binary (cached between runs via `actions/cache` so it doesn't re-download every time, but the browser itself still needs to launch, load two pages, and wait for their JS to settle) and takes noticeably longer than the rest of the script combined.
-Since the schedule runs every 30 minutes, this is worth being aware of against GitHub Actions' free-tier minutes.
+Each bank's page has two tables: "tại Quầy" (at the counter — the standard, walk-in rate) and "Trực tuyến" (online, usually a bit higher).
-- **Techcombank's fetcher is more likely to need a tweak.** Vietcombank's page is a straightforward rendered table (read the row labeled "12"), which is fairly stable.
-Techcombank's page renders as a set of product cards (Phat Loc Savings, Flexible Savings, etc.) rather than one simple table, so its fetcher does a best-effort text search for a 12-month figure instead of a fixed table position — more likely to break if Techcombank redesigns that page.
-If it starts reporting "unavailable", check `fetch_techcombank_rate()` in `interest_rate_emailer.py` against the site's current layout.
+The fetcher reads the counter table specifically, then the row labeled "12" (months).
+If a bank's page layout changes and the row can't be found, the error includes a snippet of what the page actually contained, so a failure is diagnosable from the email itself rather than requiring another round of guessing — check `fetch_bank_deposit_rate()` in `interest_rate_emailer.py` against whatever that snippet shows.

-- **Both banks offer other terms, online-only rates, and promotions** not captured here (e.g. Vietcombank's site itself notes rates can run higher for online deposits or short-term promotions).
-The 12-month counter rate is a reasonable single number for comparison, not necessarily the *best* rate either bank currently offers.
+Each bank also offers other terms, online-only promotions, and balance-tiered rates not captured here — the 12-month counter rate is a reasonable single number for comparison, not necessarily the *best* rate any given bank currently offers (24hmoney.vn's own page, linked in the email, has the full table per bank).

-If any single source fails to fetch, only that line notes the failure — the rest of the email still generates and sends normally.
+If any single bank fails to fetch, only that line notes the failure — the rest of the email still generates and sends normally.

 ## One-time setup (~5 minutes)